 Some of these strengths include the experience of the staff members involved in the process.
 Much can be said for intuition in determining the direction when analyzing data, selecting priority areas and setting appropriate goals.
-Additionally, the willingness of our highway safety partners to provide data upon request, the availability of the NHTSA Mid-Atlantic Region staff in assisting the Office with the task, and the participation of our Grant Advisory Committee were tremendously helpful and contributed greatly to the success of the overall problem identification process.
-Additional strengths include the utilization of an automated crash reporting system and implementation of a electronic format for issuing traffic citations for law enforcement.
+Additionally, the willingness of our highway safety partners to provide data upon request, the availability of the NHTSA Region 3 staff in assisting the Office with the task, and the participation of our Grant Advisory Committee were tremendously helpful and contributed greatly to the success of the overall problem identification process.
+FY 2010 represenents the second year that the Office of Highway Safety staff were able to utilize CHAMPS to obtain GIS based location data to accurately identify crash locations and thus subgrantees that can assist OHS in achieving our goals.
+Additional strengths include the utilization of an automated crash reporting system and implementation of an electronic format for issuing traffic citations for law enforcement.

 While there is an abundance of data available for review, timeliness is currently an issue.
 As the state's law enforcement community embraces the automated crash report and e-ticket, the timeliness of the accessibility of data will greatly improve.
-In an effort to address the timeliness of data and availability of same, OHS partnered with Delaware State Police to create CHAMPS, an on-line analysis tool capable of capturing location data and map same via XY coordinates.